aws-samples/llm-app-genie/README.md

 ## Intro and Architecture <a name="introduction"></a>

-LLM App Genie is a fully private chat companion which uses retrieval augmented generation (RAG) to augment an LLM conversation with additional knowledge from private knowledge bases.

-This solution provides a reference implementation of a dialog-based search bot using the retrieval augmented generation (RAG) approach with interchangeable large language models (LLMs) and knowledge bases (KBs).
+LLM App Genie is a fully private chat companion which provides several functionalities, each of them providing a reference implementation of a dialog-based search bot using interchangeable large language models (LLMs).

-It combines intelligent search with generative AI to give factual answers based on the private knowledge base.
-The search is based on [Amazon OpenSearch Service](https://aws.amazon.com/opensearch-service/) and [Amazon Kendra](https://aws.amazon.com/kendra/) services.
+It combines intelligent search with generative AI to give factual answers based on the private knowledge bases, APIs and SQL databases.
+The RAG search is based on [Amazon OpenSearch Service](https://aws.amazon.com/opensearch-service/) and [Amazon Kendra](https://aws.amazon.com/kendra/) services.
+The Agents implementation covers various open source APIs and an SQL query generator.
 The solution also leverages [Streamlit](https://streamlit.io/) for the frontend and [Langchain](https://github.com/hwchase17/langchain) for the conversation flow to implement an interactive chat application.

 The core features of this implementation are: